blake-harrison/grail.js/README.md

 # grail
-A nodejs module to auto-generate a scheduling chart from a number of predefined inputs
+A javascript module to auto-generate a scheduling chart from a number of predefined inputs